 Click on Submit.

 How do I add a page?
-Email text and instructions to Associate Director Lorraine Walsh Cashman.
+Email text in a Word doc with instructions to Associate Director Lorraine Walsh Cashman.
 Include the page title, and details about its links to other pages.

 What is the AFS Review?
 The AFS Review publishes a wide range of materials, including essays, notes, queries, as well as all the materials once included in the AFS Newsletter (news, reports, job postings, program listings, etc.).
 The goal of the AFSR is to give us a place to reflect, revise, or refine on the things we do every day that actually instantiate folklore studies in the world, by providing a space to capture the conversations that are already taking place, in various forms of communication, among and by practicing folklorists.
 The Review is a publication of AFS which resides within the AFS website (afsnet.org): the latest headlines from the AFS Review appear on the AFS homepage as "New in the AFS Review."
 Items in the AFS Review have stable urls, and are indexed in order of publication date within each Review category.